F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 - [`drop_duplicates`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop_duplicates.html) to quickly drop duplicate rows based on a subset of columns.
 - [`factorize`](https://pandas.pydata.org/docs/reference/api/pandas.factorize.html) to encode a series values as a categorical variable, i.e., assigns a different number to each unique value in series.
 - [`pivot_table`](https://pandas.pydata.org/docs/reference/api/pandas.pivot_table.html): function that can aggragate and transform a dataframe in one step. with this function, one can create a pivot table, but also a lot more.
+- [`cut`](https://pandas.pydata.org/docs/reference/api/pandas.cut.html): function that can be used to discretize a continuous variable into bins.

 ## `pivot_table`